nathnp/fartmail.github.io/.github/README.md

 ![](/assets/logo.webp)

 > [!NOTE]
-> This website is just a joke, and not real
+> This website is just a joke, and not a real company / product